solarpx/ethers-abirpc/README.md

 let chain = Chain::Id(1);
 ```

-If the initlaized `Id` does not match the on-chain configuration, initialization will fail.
+If the chain `Id` does not match the on-chain configuration, initialization will fail.

 ```rust
 let registry = Erc20TokenRegistry::<Provider<Ws>>::new(